Arziburst/Burst-docs/README.md

 ![image](https://user-images.githubusercontent.com/33392042/201114163-e8c39554-d367-492d-8704-f8863383a9ca.png)

-First important the folder is [`scripts`](https://github.com/Arziburst/Burst/tree/master/scripts), that folder has folders for Webpack and generate files.
+First important the folder is [`scripts`](https://github.com/Arziburst/Burst/tree/master/scripts), this folder has folders for Webpack and generate files.
 If you want, you can change Webpack's config for your project and generate's config.

 ![image](https://user-images.githubusercontent.com/33392042/201121086-1a355bee-b208-4e8d-a703-171958558d69.png)